jonathonadams/zero-to-production/docs/guides/FIREBASE_SSR.md

 It is important to understand that the reason the `package.json` is added inside the `functions` directory is that when you deploy you functions with `firebase deploy`, firebase tools will deploy the entire contends of the `functions/` directory to firebase (including the `package.json`), install dependencies with `npm i`, run any commands listed under the `predeploy` field under the `functions` field in `firebase.json` then run the entry file designated in the `main` field in the `package.json`.
 Note that the scripts listed in the `predeploy` are those listed in the `package.json` file inside of the `functions/` directory.

 Although by default the directory that is deployed is the `functions/` directory, this can be configured in `firebase.json` (see below).
 Currently only one deployment directory can be specified and only one `firebase.json` file is supported so if you had more than one project in the repo that was to be deployed then you may have to create a build script that swaps out `firebase.json` files based on targets.
-See [here](https://github.com/firebase/firebase-tools/issues/590) & [here](https://github.com/firebase/firebase-tools/issues/1115) for further details.
+See [#590] & [#1115] for further details.
 Effectively if you want anything to be deployed to Firebase functions it must be inside of the specified directory.

 ## Add Angular Universal

 With all that being said, for this example we are going to deploy the `todos` application using Angular Universal SSR.
-It is advised to read through the [Angular Universal guide](https://angular.io/guide/universal) to help understand the complexity and Angular Universal is hiding for you.
+It is advised to read through the [Angular Universal] guide to help understand the complexity and Angular Universal is hiding for you.
 You will learn along the way that the some of the limitations of using SSR are obvious with the `todos` app and the decision to use SSR is not always straight forward.

 ### 1. Add & Configure Angular Universal for the Todo Application